 MI is always utilized in combination with other methods of alcoholism therapy.

 Yoga and Meditation

 Oftentimes, alcohol treatment centers utilize yoga and meditation as a form of therapy.
 These tactics can be helpful in managing alcohol cravings and staying focused during recovery.
 Basically speaking, yoga is a collection of physical and mental exercises.
 Contrary to popular belief, yoga and meditation do not have to involve a spiritual or religious practice.
-Meditation is solely a form of relaxation that allows the patient to remain calm, become emotionally at peace, and form clarity.
+(Adipex) Meditation is solely a form of relaxation that allows the patient to remain calm, become emotionally at peace, and form clarity.
 Consequently, many psychologists incorporate meditation and yoga into alcoholism treatment plans.

 Alcoholism Treatment and Therapy at PAX Memphis